COSIMA/ACCESS-OM2-1-025-010deg-report/README.md

 * For LaTeX compatibility, don't use spaces or dots (other than for the final tag) in your subdirectory name, Jupyter notebook filename, or output image filenames.
 * PDF is preferred for figures (especially line plots), otherwise PNG but not JPG.

-The tutorial from the 2018 COSIMA workshop may be useful for those new to the COSIMA Cookbook.
+There are a lot of useful example notebooks in the `cosima-cookbook` directory.
-It's here:
+The tutorial from the 2018 COSIMA workshop may also be useful for those new to the COSIMA Cookbook:
-`cosima-cookbook/DocumentedExamples/COSIMA_CookBook_Tutorial.ipynb`
+`cosima-cookbook/DocumentedExamples/COSIMA_CookBook_Tutorial.ipynb`.
-and can also be viewed [here](http://nbviewer.jupyter.org/github/OceansAus/cosima-cookbook/blob/master/DocumentedExamples/COSIMA_CookBook_Tutorial.ipynb).
+It can also be viewed [here](http://nbviewer.jupyter.org/github/OceansAus/cosima-cookbook/blob/master/DocumentedExamples/COSIMA_CookBook_Tutorial.ipynb).

 When you want to share your changes you will need to commit them to your local repository, push this to your GitHub fork, then do a pull request to have your GitHub fork merged into the [central version](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report).
 You can do this by following all the steps in _Workflow_ under _To edit text via your own LaTeX installation_ [above](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report#workflow-1), but in a VDI terminal.

-If you just want to incorporate your new figures from the VDI into Overleaf, do (at least) steps 1-5 and 7 in _Workflow_ under _To edit text via your own LaTeX installation_ [above](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report#workflow-1), but in a VDI terminal.
+If you just want to incorporate your new figures from the VDI into Overleaf, do (at least) steps 1-4 and 7 in _Workflow_ under _To edit text via your own LaTeX installation_ [above](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report#workflow-1), but in a VDI terminal.
 Then choose _Menu_ -> _Sync_ -> _GitHub_ in [https://v2.overleaf.com](https://v2.overleaf.com).

-If you just want to incorporate your new figures from the VDI into the version on your local machine, do (at least) steps 1-5 and 7 in _Workflow_ under _To edit text via your own LaTeX installation_ [above](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report#workflow-1), but in a VDI terminal.
-Then bring up a terminal on your local machine, and do (at least) 1-5 of the same steps  [above](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report#workflow-1).
+If you just want to incorporate your new figures from the VDI into the version on your local machine, do (at least) steps 1-4 and 7 in _Workflow_ under _To edit text via your own LaTeX installation_ [above](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report#workflow-1), but in a VDI terminal.
+Then bring up a terminal on your local machine, and do (at least) 1 and 5 of the same steps  [above](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report#workflow-1).

 #### Comparing Jupyter notebooks (and making git play nicely with them)
 The standard git merge and diff tools don't work well with Jupyter notebooks, so it's better to install content-aware merge and diff using [nbdime](https://nbdime.readthedocs.io).